 While the makers listed above only scratches the surface of Detroit design, we hope you explore and discover the larger landscape of the work emanating from Detroit.
 Whether you are shopping for your home, or are looking at Detroit as a manufacturing hub for a new business, there is an abundance of goods and solutions to fit your needs.

 Having the ability to customize your surroundings is a trend that’s been around since we first made dwellings.
-This in no way has gone away but now you can design your own space quickly and more cost effectively.
-It used to be that if you wanted custom furnishings or custom wallpaper in your home you had to commission an artist handsomely and then wait patiently for them to complete the work.
-This process could take months if not years.
-Artistry like that is a rapidly becoming extinct and not even an option for most of us with a budget.
+This in no way has gone away. but now you can design your own space quickly and more cost effectively.
+It used to be that if you wanted custom furnishings or custom wallpaper in your home, you had to commission an artist handsomely and then wait patiently for them to complete the work.
+This process could take months, if not years.
+Artistry like that is rapidly becoming extinct, and not even an option for most of us with a budget.
 Relying on craftsmanship for quality goods and furnishings produced in mass was the next best option.
-Technology gifted us the opportunities afforded with mass production but with mixed results.
+Technology gifted us the opportunities afforded with mass production, but with mixed results.
 We ended up with inexpensive goods that were poorly constructed and of lower quality.
-Fortunately there is light at the end of the tunnel.
-Technology never stops advancing.
+Fortunately, there is light at the end of the tunnel: Technology never stops advancing.
 Now artistry and technology have learned to play together in real time.
-The artist can create and technology can produce for immediate gratification.
-What this means is that as a consumer most of us can afford a unique one-of-a-kind addition to our homes.
-There are fewer and fewer limits to the amount of customization incorporated into every product but more specifically your walls, floors and furniture.
+The artist can create, and technology can produce for immediate gratification.
+This means that as a consumer most of us can afford a unique, one-of-a-kind addition to our homes.
+There are fewer and fewer limits to the amount of customization incorporated into every product, but more specifically your walls, floors, and furniture.

-The Detroit Wallpaper Company allows you to customize the color, scale and even pattern elements of their entire library of designs.
-The real-time color modifications can be made in real-time on the site and show you the updated pattern as you make changes.
-Using the 156 colors in their color palette allows an almost limitless array of options.
-This process is intuitive and easy, allowing the sensitivity to make small changes to the final design and adding the element of fun into the equation.
-The creative and raw materials are warehoused and utilized only when the final order is received.
-With the increased speed of production you can get custom wallpaper in a period of days rather than months.
+At The Detroit Wallpaper Company you to customize the color, scale, and even pattern elements of their entire library of designs.
+Our design team can assist with any facet of this collaborative process.
+The creative and raw materials are warehoused and utilized only when the final order is received and approved.
+With the increased speed of production, you can get custom wallpaper in a period of days, rather than months.

 A color wheel should not be used like a dart bored when picking colors for your room.
-At first glance you may think that it’s easy to choose a color for a living room because you choose what you love and what you think you would like on the walls.
-Choosing in this way can work because as humans we instinctively understand ourselves and color better than we think but in some cases if you don’t know anything about color or its’ uses you might get a very unexpected result.
+At first glance, you may think that it’s easy to choose a color for a living room because you choose what you love and what you think you would like on the walls.
+Choosing in this way can work because as humans we instinctively understand ourselves and color better than we think.
+However, if you don’t know much about color or its’ uses, you might get an unexpected result.

-1. Take each room and think about how long you’ll spend in it and at what times of day, what activities will take place in that room and the mood you want to convey.
+1. Take each room: Think about how long you’ll spend in it, at what times of day, what activities will take place in that room, and the mood you want to convey.

-2. Take into account if the sun is a factor and at what times of day, morning, afternoon, throughout the day or not at all depending on the room position.
+2. Take into account if the sun is a factor and at what times of day: morning, afternoon, throughout the day, or not at all, depending on room position.